cu-ecen-aeld/assignments-3-and-later-galazwoj/assignments/assignment7/faulty-oops.md

 ```
 lr : vfs_write+0xa8/0x2b0
 ```
-Register dump (not really useful in this case because by now it is obvious the problem was cvaused by a write to 0 page)
+Register dump (not really useful in this case because by now it is obvious the problem was caused by a write to 0 page)
 ```
 sp : ffffffc008d23d80
 x29: ffffffc008d23d80 x28: ffffff80024fb300 x27: 0000000000000000